When someone refers to food-related videos, movies, or any food documentaries – what comes to your mind?

 Kip Andersen highlights the hypocrisies with environmental conservation organizations, as per his research none of the organizations reveal anything on the environmental damages caused due to animal farming.

-The movie reveals some interesting observations about animal farming.
+The movie reveals some interesting facets of animal farming that are never really shown before this.
 Whether it is about the land needed for the animal, the food they eat, the water they drink, the excreta they produce – everything causes environmental degradation.

 - “A farm with 2,500 dairy cows produces the same amount of waste as a city of 411,000 people”

 - “Cows produce 150 billion gallons of methane per day.”

 - “Growing feed crops for livestock consumes 56% of the water in the US.”